Why Not (song)

 "Why Not" is a song recorded by American actress and singer Hilary Duff.
 It was written by Charlie Midnight with Matthew Gerrard, who also produced the song.
-It was released on March 21, 2003, by Walt Disney Records as the first single from The Lizzie McGuire Movie soundtrack.
-The version of the song on Duff's 2003 album Metamorphosis features different lyrics in the first verse.
+It was released in June 2003 as the first single from The Lizzie McGuire Movie soundtrack.
+The version of the song on Duff's 2003 album, Metamorphosis, features different lyrics in the first verse.

 Release

-Disney International released the single internationally on June 23, 2003.
-The CD single release included a remix of "Why Not," a remix of "I Can't Wait" and the music video.
-Later in 2003, a different version of "Why Not" was released on Hilary Duff's first album, Metamorphosis.
-According to Duff, the song is also included as a single for the album Metamorphosis.
+In the United States, "Why Not" received airplay only on Radio Disney, and "So Yesterday" served as the first official single from Duff's second album, Metamorphosis.
+Festival Mushroom Records released "Why Not" commercially in Australia on June 16, 2003.
+The CD single release includes a remix of "Why Not," a remix of "I Can't Wait" and the music video.
+Later in 2003, a different version of "Why Not" was included on Metamorphosis.
+Although promoted from The Lizzie McGuire Movie soundtrack, Duff considers the song a single from Metamorphosis as well.

 Versions

-"Why Not" has three versions.
-The main version is the one which Duff originally recorded for the soundtrack of The Lizzie McGuire Movie.
-The second version features different lyrics in the first verse and was included on Duff's 2003 album Metamorphosis.
-A third version was released on Duff's 2005 compilation album Most Wanted and is a slightly remixed version of the recording released on Metamorphosis.
-The Metamorphosis album version is included on Duff's 2008 compilation album Best of Hilary Duff.
+"Why Not" has four versions.
+The main version is the one that Duff originally recorded for the soundtrack of The Lizzie McGuire Movie.
+The second version features different lyrics in the first verse and was included on Metamorphosis.
+A third version was released on Duff's 2005 compilation album, Most Wanted, and is a slightly remixed version of the recording released on Metamorphosis.
+The Metamorphosis album version is included on Duff's 2008 compilation album, Best of Hilary Duff.
+In addition, a newly re-recorded version subtitled "(Mine)", was included on the Walmart exclusive edition of Duff’s 2026 album Luck… or Something, and later her third extended play (Mine), which features several re-recordings of her earlier hits.

+Commercial performance

+The single debuted on the Australian ARIA Singles Chart at number 43 in June 2003, and it peaked at number 14 during its fifth week, remaining in the top 50 for 16 weeks.
+The song also reached the top 20 in the Netherlands and New Zealand.
+As of July 27, 2014, the song had sold 124,000 digital copies in the United States.